Stanford Immersion in Medicine Series (SIMS)

 SIMS students attend a mandatory orientation that includes HIPAA training, review of SHC/LPCH's Code of Conduct, documentation of immunizations, and guidance in professional conduct and attire.
 SIMS program and orientation materials have been reviewed by the Director of Compliance at Stanford Hospitals and Clinics.

 New physician mentors may click here to register.

 For more information

-For any questions or for additional program information, students and physicians may contact: Marlon Washington: email@example.com, or Matthew Martinez: firstname.lastname@example.org.
-Your message will receive a prompt reply.
+For any questions or for additional program information, students and physicians may contact: firstname.lastname@example.org.Your message will receive a prompt reply.

-SIMS is advised by the School of Medicine and coordinated by the Stanford Pre-medical Association (SPA) and the Office of Academic Advising.
+SIMS is the result of a collaboration between the School of Medicine and the Office of Academic Advising.